ALM and Balance Sheet Optimisation Toronto

 Karl Rubach is the Managing Director and founder of Integrated Balance Sheet Management Solutions, Inc. in Toronto, Canada.
 He has over 20 years of international Treasury, Balance Sheet and Capital Management experience.
 He has lead the implementation of Risk Adjusted Return on Capital (RAROC) and Balance Sheet Optimization frameworks, including Funds and Transfer Pricing (FTP) and Economic Capital allocation.

 He is a frequent speaker at industry events.
-He hols a master’s degree in finance as well a bachelor’s degree in economics from ITAM Mexico.
+He holds a master’s degree in finance as well as a bachelor’s degree in economics from ITAM Mexico.
 He is also a CFA charter holder.

 Dr Alex Shipilov has over 25 years of experience gained inside the financial services industry.
 Alex held executive positions with banking, insurance and accounting firms where he led risk management and internal audit functions, and quantitative risk advisory practices.
 He consulted financial institutions and corporate treasuries in Canada, the U.S., the U.K., Spain and Russia in their dealing with ALM, enterprise wide risk management and compliance challenges, financial models, risk measurement, simulation, and derivatives valuation issues.
 Alex co-founded the Professional Risk Managers’ International Association (PRMIA.ORG), sat on the Board of Directors, strategized PRMIA development and its global chapter network, leading the treasury and finance functions.
 He teaches Risk Management at the Masters of Financial Insurance program of University of Toronto.